jQuery API

 You can also select an element on the page and insert it before another:

-If an element selected this way is inserted elsewhere, it will be moved before the target (not cloned):
+If an element selected this way is inserted into a single location elsewhere in the DOM, it will be moved before the target (not cloned):

 <h2>Greetings</h2>